 If the idea of drinking this mixture raises your eyebrows, it's likely because you know that absinthe contains psychoactive ingredients.

 The chemical thujone is a psychoactive byproduct of wormwood.
 It occurs naturally in the drink and is what gives absinthe its scandalous (but delicious) reputation.

 Though it can cause mind and body-altering reactions, as a casual absinthe drinker, you can rest assured that the magic in your mug is perfectly safe.
 In fact, it's just the ticket you need to turn an ordinary October 31 into the perfect party.

-Next, let's take a look at eight absinthe drinks that are as provocative as they are palatable.
+Next, let's take a look at eleven best absinthe cocktails that are as provocative as they are palatable.

 1. Death in the Afternoon

 This drink gets its name from the non-fiction Hemingway classic by the same name, in which he waxes poetic on the magic and magnificence of bullfighting.

 In fact, the writer actually claims to have invented this drink himself.
 Mix it up, sip it slowly and pretend you have the stoic snow-white beard of an American icon.